orchestracities/anubis/docs/user/scenario.md

   Platform Y can rely on policies attached to Data 1 to provide access, without User A having to re-develop the policies in Platform Y.

-1. (To be supported).
-Enable data owners to apply/change policies everywhere/anytime by supporting distributed synchronization of access control policies.
+1. Enable data owners to apply/change policies everywhere/anytime by supporting distributed synchronization of access control policies.
 Suppose two different platforms A and B adopts Anubis, when Data 1 is transferred from Platform A to